kua23/picoCTF/Cryptography/Mod 26/README.md

 This can be solved online if you don't want to do it by hand!

 ## Solution
-It is basic ROT 13 for which I've written a code.
+It is a basic ROT 13, a Caesar cypher, in which each letter is shifted by 13 letters.
+I have written a code for this.
 Or else use [https://www.dcode.fr/rot-13-cipher]

 ### Flag